chuckmeyer/add-algolia-record/README.md

 # Create or Update Algolia Index Record

 A GitHub action to add or update a record in an Algolia index.
+Useful for building indices of Algolia objects like Issues or Pull Requests from events.

 ## Usage